Strella: Plot

-Strella visits the ailing Mary, who chastises her for pursuing a relationship with her own father.
-Although Mary admits that her lover Anestis was her uncle, she tells Strella that she has no future with her own father as her lover.
-Yiorgos and Strella argue again at her home, and when he tells her he will sell their family home, Strella gives him the key to the house that she had kept all this time.
-Yiorgos berates Strella for her sex work, and they argue about Yiorgos killing her uncle, with Strella saying she liked it while Yiorgos reminds her that he was abusing her.
-The argument ends with Yiorgos repeatedly slapping her before leaving.
+Strella visits the dying Mary, who scolds her for sleeping with her own father.
+Though Mary confesses her own lover Anestis was her uncle, she warns Strella there is no future in such a relationship.
+Back home, Yiorgos and Strella argue.
+When he announces he will sell the family house, Strella hands him the key she had kept.
+The fight escalates as Yiorgos condemns her sex work and reminds her the uncle was abusing her; Strella insists she liked it.
+The argument ends with Yiorgos slapping her repeatedly before storming out.

-Yiorgos returns to his family home and discovers pictures and toys that remind him of him and Strella years ago.
-Meanwhile, Strella discovers that Mary has committed suicide by overdosing on the morphine packets.
-Alex and his baby sister goes to live with Strella, but Strella notices Yiorgos following her.
-Strella accepts a gig where they meet at a lucrative hotel, but she only finds Yiorgos there.
-Yiorgos admits he misses her and offers reconciliation, and Strella admits she misses him too, but leaves.
-She goes home crying.
+Yiorgos returns to the family home and is flooded with memories of his past life with his wife and Strella after seeing old photos and toys.
+Meanwhile, Strella finds that Mary has committed suicide by overdosing on morphine packets.
+As Alex and his baby sister move in with her, Strella notices Yiorgos following her.
+She later arrives at a luxury hotel for a client, only to discover Yiorgos, who admits he misses her and wants to reconcile.
+Strella confesses she feels the same but leaves in tears.

 On New Year's Eve, Yiorgos has fully reconciled with Strella, and is living again with her, Alex, and Alex's sister.
 Inviting Yiorgos' old cellmate and his friend, they celebrate the new year together.